One of the first Memorial Day celebrations at Hampton Park

-A circa-1865 stereo card (below) shows the race-course club house where Union officers were imprisoned; lower-ranked soldiers lived without any shelter.
+PHOTO: A circa-1865 stereo card shows the Washington Race Course clubhouse where Union officers were imprisoned; lower ranked soldiers lived without any shelter.

 It’s odd what America has forgotten about its day of remembering.
 The last Monday in May is set aside to honor those who died in the military.
 General John Logan is credited for creating the occasion when in 1868, as the leader of the Union veterans, he called for a national day to remember the Civil War dead.
 It was then dubbed “Decoration Day” for the flags, garlands, and bouquets brought to adorn graves.